Harish-7810/Trello/README.md

 *Backend &
 *Database (MySql)

-This application needs the following to run including git:
+This application needs a Database to work it can be either in local machine or docker container.
-*WSL (for Docker) & Docker.

 author,
 M.D.Khaleem